top of page

 by Barbara Greenbaum

 These new workshops meet on the second Wednesday of every month and are meant to give writers of any genre and experience level a time to generate new writing together.
 Bring a piece you are working on or start something new.
-This isn’t a critique session but a
+This isn’t a critique session.

 Our hope is you’ll come away with a piece you can develop, but if nothing else, this is a time for us to practice and to share ideas and our passions for the work we do.
 Please bring your preferred method of writing.
 All writers welcome, including non-members of WSW.
 This workshop can be attended in person at Forsyth County Central Library Reading Room.